(Note: This article is based on the new, revised, 2016 version of ANSI Z490.1.)

 - Evaluation of trainee knowledge, skills, abilities, and attitudes in some form of post-training test or assessment

 - Determining if the training had the desired result on one or more specific business goals

 You can read more about this in our article about how to evaluate the effectiveness of EHS training.

 Where can I read more about ANSI Z490.z and effective EHS training?

-Well, we recommend you buy a copy, which will cost you somewhere in the neighborhood of $77 US.
+We recommend you buy a copy, which will cost you somewhere in the neighborhood of $77 US.
 You can buy it here.

 What about the Upcoming ANSI Z490.2 Standard on Virtual EHS Training?